 Seventh Grade: Our Seventh Grade class uses Conference Plan, the NATE award-winning, curriculum created by Rabbi Richard Birnholz, involving a series of different mini-courses.
 Through participatory activities, students are challenged to learn, examine their own beliefs, develop their own informed positions, and act on both historical and contemporary situations and topics.
 Many different media are used in these mini-courses.
 Current opinions and problems are offered using combinations of speakers, panels, videos, films, and field experiences.
 The topics of these mini-courses include ethical issues, tzedakah, Bible, interfaith programming, and comparative Judaism.

-Eighth Grade: Our Eighth Grade class is taught by Rabbi Farb and Youth Director Lindsey Dewey and is titled “The making of a mensch.”
+Eighth Grade: Our Eighth Grade class is titled “The making of a mensch.”
 The teenage years provide an opportunity to learn how to be an adult, and as our eighth graders begin that stage of their lives, we use discussion, games and activities, and field trips to see how our Judaism can help to guide the way we live.
 We will look at how we treat each other, how we treat the world, and how we treat ourselves, applying traditional Jewish values to contemporary issues like poverty and bullying.